CLAYTON SILVER PROJECT

 Clayton Mine Stockpile Evaluation Program

-In August 2014, representatives of the Company collected a total of 95 samples from 19 locations, including 16 locations on the Mine Stockpile situated immediately adjacent to the old Clayton Mine workings and extending to the south.
-An additional three locations were sampled on the Tailings Pile south of the mine.
+In August 2014, representatives of the Company collected samples from 16 locations on the Mine Stockpile situated immediately adjacent to the old Clayton Mine workings and extending to the south.
 An aggregate of over 3,000 kilograms of sample material was collected.
 Sample locations were selected to ensure representative samples.
 CMX representatives were on site during sampling to ensure random sample selection.
 A tracked backhoe was used to trench to a maximum depth of approximately 12 feet and five representative samples, each weighing roughly 33 kg, were taken at 2-3 foot intervals for each location.

 The results from analysis of the stockpile samples confirmed the presence of a suite of metals of potential interest.
 Panning of material from the stockpile has confirmed the presence of free, relatively coarse gold, while analysis of the samples documents the presence of gold in each sample.
 In particular, assays confirmed gold values up to 2.84 gm/t (Sample 11369) with an average of 0.80 gm/t for the 16 locations comprised of the initial suite of samples.